-- a.
-The life-support functions on the R Series are defined to be any function associated with ECG monitoring, pacing, defibrillation, and shock analysis.
-Specifically, these functions include, but are not limited to, the ECG waveform monitoring from leads or pads, the pacing pulse output, QRS detection, defibrillation energy discharge, and shock advisory functions. - b.
-The ISM (industrial, scientific, and medical) bands between 150 kHz and 80 MHz are 6.765 MHz to 6.795 MHz; 13.553 MHz to 13.567 MHz; 26.957 MHz to 27.283 MHz; and 40.66 MHz to 40.70 MHz. - c.
-The compliance levels in the ISM frequency bands between 150 kHz and 80 MHz and in the frequency range 80 MHz to 2.5 GHz are intended to decrease the likelihood that mobile/portable communications equipment could cause interference if it is inadvertently brought into patient areas.
-For this reason, an additional factor of 10/3 is used in calculating the recommended separation distance for transmitters in these frequency ranges. - d.
+a.
+The ISM (industrial, scientific, and medical) bands between 150 kHz and 80 MHz are 6.765 MHz to 6.795 MHz; 13.553 MHz to 13.567 MHz; 26.957 MHz to 27.283 MHz; and 40.66 MHz to 40.70 MHz.

+b.
+The compliance levels in the ISM frequency bands between 150 kHz and 80 MHz and in the frequency range 80 MHz to 2.7 GHz are intended to decrease the likelihood that mobile/portable communications equipment could cause interference if it is inadvertently brought into patient areas.
+For this reason, an additional factor of 10/3 is used in calculating the recommended separation distance for transmitters in these frequency ranges.

+c.
 Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
 If the measured field strength in the location in which the R Series is used exceeds the applicable RF compliance level above, the R Series should be observed to verify normal operation.
-If abnormal performance is observed, additional measures may be necessary, such as reorienting or relocating the R Series. - e.
-Over the frequency ranges 150 kHz to 80 MHz field strength should be less than 10 V/m.
+If abnormal performance is observed, additional measures may be necessary, such as reorienting or relocating the R Series.

+d.
+Over the frequency ranges 150 kHz to 80 MHz field strength should be less than 10 V/m, as shown within the compliance column to the left.

-Recommended Separation Distances from RF Equipment for the R Series Life-Support Functions
+Recommended Separation Distances from RF Equipment for the R Series Functions